-MCGREGOR, Texas (KWTX) A University of Mary Hardin-Baylor student charged in connection with a hit-and-run that left a young father of two dead told police she was trying to plug in her cell phone when the pickup truck she was driving struck a young father of two who was walking along an area highway on his way to his night shift job, according to an arrest warrant affidavit released Friday.
+MCGREGOR, Texas (KWTX) A University of Mary Hardin-Baylor student charged in connection with a hit-and-run that left a young father of two dead was free on bond Monday.

 Bailey Carlson.
 (Bell County Jail photo)